-- Participants and coaches should wear suitable attire that allows for unrestricted movement and does not pose a safety risk due to looseness. - Clothing with buckles or clasps is prohibited due to safety concerns. - Adornments or raised elements on gymnastics clothing are also prohibited. - Long hair should be securely tied back to prevent accidents. - Participants are required to work barefoot or wear gymnastics slippers. - Socks should not be worn without proper gymnastics footwear on polished or slippery surfaces. - When using a trampoline, socks or appropriate gymnastics footwear (excluding training shoes) must be worn.
+- Participants and coaches should wear suitable attire that allows for unrestricted movement and does not pose a safety risk due to looseness. - Clothing with buckles or clasps is prohibited due to safety concerns. - Adornments or raised elements on gymnastics clothing are also prohibited. - Long hair should be securely tied back to prevent accidents. - Jewellery must removed before coaching or participating in gymnastics.
+Small studs are permitted only.